kingashari/hksuperG/README.md

 # ANNOUNCEMENT!!

-dead numbers are ready to use again, bugs have been fixed, download version 2.0.4 on release if this is using the version without dead numbers download **RELOAD** version 2.0.3
+dead numbers are ready to use again, bugs have been fixed, download version 2.0.4 on release if this is using the version without dead numbers download **RELOAD** version 2.0.3. the git clone folder has been updated, if you have previously saved an update with `git pull` on the repository

 # update version
 about updates can be seen at releases